-There are horror stories all over the place about people with bad credit being turned away when trying to buy a cell phone and set up wireless service.
+It’s common for people with bad credit to get turned away when trying to buy a cell phone and set up wireless service.

 Why is Your Credit Score Important When You’re Shopping for a Cell Phone?

 Cell phones aren’t just getting smarter all the time, they’re also getting more expensive.
 Cell phone carriers understand that the average consumer can’t just fork over cash for a phone, so they break the price down into smaller payments, and sometimes offer incentives for trading in your older phone.

 The cell phone carriers want to make sure that you’ll be able to make your payments.
 They do this by running a credit check.
 If your rating is too low, they will not let you purchase a new phone — even if you have a trade-in.